Noor291/Olympic-Analysis-Using-Tableau/README.md

 > Analysis of Olympics data.
 > The data was refined using Tableau Prep.

- -- A brief glance at the dashboard and its components --
+ `A brief glance at the dashboard and its components`

 <img width="721" alt="image" src="https://github.com/Noor291/Olympic-Analysis-Using-Tableau/assets/78134535/aedb7542-2008-4cd2-884e-26afd66f62d4">